2011 German Figure Skating Championships

 The 2011 German Figure Skating Championships (Deutsche Meisterschaften im Eiskunstlaufen 2011) took place on January 7–9, 2011 at the Eissportzentrum Oberstdorf in Oberstdorf.
-Skaters competed in the disciplines of men's singles, ladies' singles, pair skating, and ice dancing on the senior, junior, and novice levels.
+Skaters competed in the disciplines of men's singles, women's singles, pair skating, and ice dance at the senior, junior, and novice levels.
 The results were among the criteria used to choose the German teams to the 2011 World Championships and 2011 European Championships.